20190130_121000-scaled

 Hectares of Land

-Novus are proposing to develop, construct and operate a solar and energy storage project at Aston Grange Farm, Aston, Cheshire.
-The site would be able to generate 40MW (Megawatts) of electricity, enough to power around 10,261 homes and save approximately 7,474 tonnes of CO2 emissions annually.
+Innova are proposing to develop, a solar and energy storage project at Aston Grange Farm, Aston, Cheshire.
+The site would be able to generate 20MW (Megawatts) of electricity and could, power around 5,700 homes and save approximately 4,150 tonnes of CO2 emissions annually.

 The site has been carefully selected and designed through a detailed assessment process considering grid availability, heritage, landscape & amenity, ecology & environmental designations, access, and agricultural land quality.
 We have engaged a team of expert consultants to undertake site specific assessment which are currently in progress.